eacton/CAGEF/Lesson_1/Lesson1.md

 ```

-You can also use a list version of the apply function to read in all sheets at once.
+You can also use a list version of the apply function `lapply()` to read in all sheets at once.
 Each sheet will be stored as a data frame inside of a list object.
-You can subset the sheet you would like to work with (or work with all sheets at once - see the purrr package for working with list objects).
+If you remember, `apply()` took in a matrix, a row/column specification (MARGIN), and a function. `lapply()` takes in a list (which does not have rows and columns) and a function.

+While so far we are used to functions finding our variables globally (in the global environment), `lapply()` is looking locally (within the function) and so we need to explicitly provide our path.
+We will get more into local vs global variables in our functions lesson.
+For now, I just want you to be able to read in all worksheets from an excel workbook.

 ```r